MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-01-create-project.md

 > * [Step 5: Install packages and manage Python environments](tutorial-working-with-python-in-visual-studio-step-05-installing-packages.md)
 > * [Step 6: Work with Git](tutorial-working-with-python-in-visual-studio-step-06-working-with-git.md)

-This article covers the tasks in the first step.
+This article covers the tasks in **Step 1**.
 You create a new project and review the UI elements visible in Solution Explorer.

 [!INCLUDE[tutorial-prereqs](includes/tutorial-prereqs.md)]